hukkelas/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+I did not see the need to use dropout as a normalization technique.
+However, I did use BatchNormalization after each convolution layers, which does introduce a small factor of regularization.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, with a learning rate of 0.0005. (model.py line 25).

 #### 4. Appropriate training data